How can we help you?

 The Gross Domestic Product is the total value of goods and services produced in a period of time, measured on a quarterly and annual basis.
 It is the most important indicator to measure the performance of the Bogota economy, at a general level and for all its sectors.

-In the fourth quarter of 2024, Bogota's GDP grew 2.8%, close to the 2.3% recorded in the fourth quarter of Colombia's GDP; Bogota's GDP increased 1.2 percentage points compared to the third quarter of 2023, when the city decreased 1.6%.
+In the third quarter of 2025, Bogotá’s GDP grew by 4.6%, a figure lower than the 3.8% recorded for Colombia’s GDP in the third quarter; Bogotá’s GDP increased by 2.4 percentage points compared to the third quarter of 2024, when the city grew by 2.2%.

-*Data for Bogota are available for the fourth quarter of 2024.
+*Data for Bogotá is available for the third quarter of 2025.

 Departamental GDP

-DANE published the GDP by department for 2023.
-The results showed that Bogotá and Cundinamarca consolidated 31.3% of the total national production in 2023.
-Also, that the growth of the region was 0.5%, compared to the 2022, while that of Colombia was 0.6%.
+The DANE released GDP figures by department for 2024.
+The results showed that Bogotá and Cundinamarca accounted for 31.5% of total national output in 2024.
+They also showed that the region’s growth rate was 1.8% compared to 2023, while Colombia’s was 1.6%.

 Distribution of Bogota's Gross Domestic Product